 3 large eggs

-1 cup lactose-free cottage cheese
+1 cup cottage cheese (lactose-free if needed)

 3/4 cup rolled or quick oats (gluten-free if needed)